67272-App-Design-Dev/lab6-bookmanager-starter/README.md

     View in the browser to see these changes. **Now add a similar dropdown to view the Books!** Be sure to commit your files if you haven't already.

-    If you wrote the categories controller, go ahead and implement a dropdown for that controller too.
+    Go ahead and implement a dropdown for that controller too.

     Let's try to change the color scheme ourselves.
 The materialize colors can be reset by adding: `$primary-color: #FFC107;` above `@import materialize` in the `application.scss` file.
 For your phase you may want to check out [Material Palette](https://www.materialpalette.com) to select your favorite colors and download color schemes for your app.